ashaikh23/IMC-Prosperity-4/README.md

 - **Scale** grows linearly to 7 at 100% investment.
 - **Speed** is rank-based across all players (0.1 to 0.9 multiplier), so it's a competitive guessing game rather than a fixed function.

 Because Research is logarithmic, most of its value is captured well before 100%, so over-investing there is wasteful.
 Scale is linear, so its marginal value is constant.
 Speed depends entirely on out-ranking other players.
-The optimization was to put enough into Research to capture the steep part of the log curve, allocate meaningfully to Scale for its linear payoff, and bid competitively on Speed to land a high rank multiplier — all while keeping `Budget_Used` low enough that the subtracted cost didn't erode the multiplicative gross PnL.
+The optimization was to put enough into Research to capture the steep part of the log curve, allocate meaningfully to Scale for its linear payoff, and bid competitively on Speed to land a high rank multiplier, all while keeping `Budget_Used` low enough that the subtracted cost didn't erode the multiplicative gross PnL.

 ---